shubhattin/os-config/linux/arch/DE.md

 - EOS Installtion Guide
   - For Vanilla KDE Installation uncheck EndeavourOS Settings under KDE Desktop
   - Would recommend to setup the linux-lts kernel later on after installation.
+  - You would need to setup the breeze theme for sddm and custom background for sddm.
+  - Background for Lock Screen is also configured seperately in Lock Screen in Settings.
 - To install with windows as dual boot ensure these things
   - Choose Manual Partitioning
   - `/boot/efi` -> type `fat32`, `reformated`